miccio-dk/miccio-dk.github.io/IMPROVEMENTS.md

 - [x] **Performance Optimization with Dynamic Imports:** Use dynamic `import()` for large libraries like `tone`, `p5`, and `hydra-synth` to reduce the initial bundle size.
 - [x] **Code-Split Component Variants:** Use `defineAsyncComponent` to dynamically load component variants (like the different `About` and `AnimatedBackground` sections) to reduce the initial bundle size.
 - [ ] **Introduce a Testing Strategy:** Set up a testing framework like Vitest and begin writing unit and component tests.

+### Deep Review Findings (2025-09-20)

+This section contains findings from a detailed component-by-component review, focusing on smaller inconsistencies, redundancies, and opportunities for improvement.

+- [x] **Data-Driven Social Links:** Refactor `Contact.vue` to source its social media links from a data array in the script rather than having them hardcoded in the template.
+This will make the component cleaner and easier to maintain.
+- [x] **Create `MarkdownRenderer` Component:** The `mdToHtml` function and associated styles were duplicated in `ExperienceBlock.vue` and `ExperienceDetails.vue`.
+This logic has been extracted into a reusable `MarkdownRenderer.vue` component.
+- [x] **Centralize Media Mappings:** The `pickIcon` and `pickLabel` functions in `ProjectCard.vue` and `ProjectModal.vue` have been replaced by a centralized mapping utility in `src/utils/mediaMappings.js`.
+- [x] **Externalize Author Highlighting:** The author highlighting in `PublicationBlock.vue` no longer uses a hardcoded magic string.
+The name is now passed as a prop from the parent, sourced from `bio.json`.
+This also fixed a text wrapping issue.
+- [x] **Modernize Variable Declarations:** All instances of `var` in the project's scripts have been replaced with `let` or `const` to adhere to modern ES6 standards.
+- [ ] **Add `lastName` to `bio.json`:** The `bio.json` file should have a dedicated `lastName` field to avoid brittle logic like `name.split(' ')[1]` when sourcing the name for author highlighting.